Moor Park, Preston: Park

 In 1927 an observatory, named the Jeremiah Horrocks Observatory, was built on the park to replace a building in Fulwood.
-The first curator was G. J. Gibbs, F.R.G.S.
+The first curator was George James Gibbs, F.R.A.S.
+(1866-1947).
+Gibbs wrote a description of the observatory in 1941.
 The observatory is now run by the University of Central Lancashire, although light pollution and vibration from traffic on Blackpool Road means that it is no longer used for scientific research.

 On the Park's far west side facing Garstang Road, a number of central businesses overlook Moor Park.
 This area of Preston is highly desirable and fashionable.
 Most of the office buildings are Victorian architecture with open space and large car parks.
 Some businesses include PHC Law Ltd, Deepdale Vicarage, Lancashire Probabtion Service, Taxbak and St John Ambulance.

 Moor Park Avenue along the Park's southern side is also a highly desirable location, the buildings are designed with beautiful Victorian and Baroque architecture.
 Apart from it being residential it is host to many commercial and public businesses including healthcare centres, accountants, dental practices, children's day care centres, hotels, and Moor Park High School and Sixth Form.

 In August 2013, Moor Park was designated a Grade II* listed park.

 It is host to several events throughout the year, especially during the Spring and Summer seasons.
 Some examples include 'S2S In The Park', and an outdoor cinema in 2017.
+On 24th April 2024, the park was announced by Gaby Roslin as the location for Radio 2 in the Park 2024.